 In situations where Centene subsidiaries serve external customers, including competitors of the Company, we must safeguard each company's confidential or sensitive information.
-Our customers' sensitive information (e.g. pricing data, member information, audit results, or strategic planning documents) must not be shared with or made available to anyone who might use it for any purpose other than to serve the customer to whom the information belongs.
-Inappropriately sharing such information may put our customers at a competitive disadvantage, and may also violate legal or contractual requirements, placing the Company at risk.
+Our customers' sensitive information (e.g., pricing data, member information, audit results, or strategic planning documents) must not be shared with or made available to anyone who might use it for any purpose other than to serve the customer to whom the information belongs.
+Inappropriately sharing such information may put our customers at a competitive disadvantage and may also violate legal or contractual requirements, placing the Company at risk.

-- Centene's Medicare plan wants to expand its service area and needs to obtain new provider contracts.
-The contracting lead asked for information on the rates paid to providers and asks for all rate information held by a Centene subsidiary that provides back-office services for competitor.
-May the subsidiary provide all of the rate information regardless of the plan? - A. No. The information on rates for plans that are external to Centene may not be shared for the purpose described. - Q. Centene acquired a company with a health plan in the same market as a legacy Centene affiliated plan.
-Is it okay to include employees from the acquired plan on strategy sessions for the legacy Centene plan? - A. No. Even though both plans are under the Centene umbrella, you cannot include the acquired company employee.
-You should consult your plan leaders and compliance officer to understand restrictions on sharing plan information and strategies and to determine what, if any, information or planning sessions may be shared between the plans.
+Centene's Medicare plan wants to expand its service area and needs to obtain new provider contracts.
+The contracting lead asked for information on the rates paid to providers and for all rate information held by a Centene subsidiary that provides back-office services for competitor.
+May the subsidiary provide all of the rate information regardless of the plan?

+A. No. The information on rates for plans that are external to Centene may not be shared for the purpose described.